rschristopher/rschristopher.github.io/src/pow/understand-the-terms.md

 Blocks are finite, 144 per day,
  52-thousand per year.
-And there are millions of miners, all competing against that same network difficulty.
+And there are millions of miners, all competing against the ever increasing network difficulty.

 This was a problem even early in Bitcoin's history.